IIITLucknowSWEngg/CSAICSBTeam017/Assignment/Cross_reference_matrix.md

 #### **Project Sponsor**
 - **URD Section**: The **purpose (1.1)** and **scope (1.2)** define the overall objectives and boundaries of the project.
 The sponsor oversees ensuring these objectives align with the business goals.
 - **SRS Section**: The **scope (1.2)** in the SRS elaborates on the deliverables, focusing on high-level expectations.
-- **Architecture/Design Topics**: The **System Context Diagram** illustrates how the Google Pay clone integrates with external entities like Gpay Users, merchants, banks, and payment networks.
+- **Architecture/Design Topics**: The **System Context Diagram** illustrates how the Google Pay   integrates with external entities like Gpay Users, merchants, banks, and payment networks.
 - **Testing Scenarios**: Not applicable directly since the sponsor’s role is at the strategic level.
 - **Diagram**: The **System Context Diagram** provides a visual overview of the system's interaction with external stakeholders.